ansible/awx/docs/docsite/rst/userguide/inventories.rst

 3. You can optionally specify the verbosity, host filter, enabled variable/value, and update options as described in the main procedure for :ref:`adding a source <ug_add_inv_common_fields>`.

 4. Use the **Source Variables** field to override variables used by the ``gcp_compute`` inventory plugin.
 Enter variables using either JSON or YAML syntax.
 Use the radio button to toggle between the two.
-For a detailed description of these variables, view the `gcp_compute inventory plugin documenation <https://cloud.redhat.com/ansible/automation-hub/repo/published/google/cloud/content/inventory/gcp_compute>`__.
+For a detailed description of these variables, view the `gcp_compute inventory plugin documentation <https://cloud.redhat.com/ansible/automation-hub/repo/published/google/cloud/content/inventory/gcp_compute>`__.

 .. _ug_source_azure: